InfinityBowman/new-portfolio/src/posts/corates.md

 - Yjs is very good.
 At first I had brushed it off as a older thing in favor of the newer ElectricSQL and Zero Sync but Yjs really knows what it is doing and has solved its problems well.
 Combining it with Durable Objects I think is a very powerful architecture.
 - Cloudflare is amazing.
 I had never used them for anything before, I had only done things on AWS, various VPSs, Netlify, Vercel, Supabase, and Firebase.
 Cloudflare is just really nice and does things in a way I like.
 I do think they can continue to improve and be better.
 I think Convex really has the infra as code thing solved quite well and Cloudflare is getting pretty close.

-### What’s Next
+### What's Next

 CoRATES is an ongoing project.
-Future work includes deeper analytics, expanded export formats, and additional collaboration features tailored to large research teams.
+Near-term work includes native PDF annotation, deeper analytics, expanded export formats, and additional collaboration features designed for larger research teams.

+Within the next month, we plan to run structured user testing with a broader group of researchers, followed by a full public launch in late spring.

-More broadly, the project serves as an exploration of how modern web primitives—CRDTs, edge compute, and local-first design—can be combined to build serious, production-grade collaborative tools without traditional server infrastructure.
+More broadly, CoRATES continues to explore how modern web primitives, CRDTs, edge compute, and local-first design can be combined to build serious, production-grade collaborative tools for evidence synthesis without traditional server infrastructure.